FileCloud on AWS - User Deployment Guide

 Routine Maintenance

-- By subscribing to the FileCloud Mailing List
+- Subscribing to the FileCloud Mailing List.

-By seeing the version update available in the FileCloud Admin Dashboard.
+Seeing the version update available in the FileCloud Admin Dashboard.

 Emergency Maintenance